 - COLONEL SANDERS: I missed one?

-7.)
-You find your pet bunny on the stove in an exquisite tarragon, rose petal and saffron demi-glace', with pecan crusted hearts of palm and delicate mint-
+- You find your pet bunny on the stove in an exquisite tarragon, rose petal and saffron demi-glace', with a delicate mint-fennel sauce.

 There is more Martha Stewart humor in Christmas Humor and Domestic Engineering